Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Case Study 1: Improving Claim Cost Prediction with LLM-Extracted Features from Unstructured Data

+While the Structured Outputs API guarantees that every response adheres to the prescribed schema, the extracted string values themselves remain free-form and yield a large number of distinct categories for injured body parts and cause of injury.
+To make these features tractable for downstream modelling, we group the raw LLM outputs into broader categories using a deterministic codebook: a fixed set of regular-expression rules that maps each output string to one of 8 anatomical regions (e.g., \texttt{TORSO}, \texttt{HAND\_FINGERS}) or one of 13 cause categories (e.g., \texttt{LIFTING\_CARRYING}, \texttt{IMPACT}, \texttt{FALL\_SLIP\_TRIP}), yielding the new categorical features \texttt{body\_part\_category} and \texttt{cause\_of\_injury\_category}.
+The codebook was developed through domain-expert review, uses no statistical parameters derived from the data, and is documented in full in the accompanying notebook.
+More elaborate dimensionality-reduction alternatives, such as entity embeddings, offer a natural extension that we leave to the reader.

+To evaluate extraction quality, the two authors jointly annotated a random sample of 100 claims by consensus, assigning gold-standard labels for body-part category and cause-of-injury category following the same codebook used for the LLM outputs.
+Because this consensus procedure yields a single agreed label per claim, we do not report an inter-annotator agreement statistic; the modest sample size and the single-pass consensus labelling are acknowledged limitations of this extraction-quality check.
+The resulting field-level accuracies are reported in the Results subsection below.

 After creating these additional features, we construct an enhanced gradient boosting regression model.
-Compared to the baseline model, this model not only incorporates the structured features used previously but also includes the GenAI-extracted features.

-Before fitting both models and comparing their results, we apply a log transformation to the target variable \textit{UltimateIncurredClaimCost} to address distribution skewness.
-Furthermore, we employ a grid search cross-validation to perform hyperparameter tuning for the number of trees and tree depth.
+Compared to the baseline model, this model not only incorporates the structured features used previously but also includes the LLM-extracted features.
+Before fitting both models, we apply a log transformation to the target variable \texttt{UltimateIncurredClaimCost} to address distribution skewness.